MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 1. In Customer Insights, go to **Admin** > **Security** and select the **Private Links** tab.

-1. Select the storage account name for which you would like to delete the private links.
+1. Select the storage account name for which you would like to delete the Private Links.

 1. Select **Delete**.